houda-ohm/ej2-aspnetmvc-docs/src/charts/chart/selection.md

 ## Cluster

-You can select the points that corresponds to the same index in all the series, by setting `selectionMode` to cluster.
+You can select the points that corresponds to the same index in all the series, by setting `SelectionMode` to cluster.

 {% aspTab template="chart/user-interaction/selection/cluster-selection", sourceFiles="cluster-selection.cs" %}